Hanwant/reinforcement-learning-suite/README.md

 # Reinforcement Learning Suite

   This repo contains pytorch implementations of various RL algorithms, with a focus on Neural Networks as function approximators.
   Implementations are tested on various classic Atari games, as well as cartpole for quick prototyping.
-The main interface for running training and/or testing of agents is via run.py.
+The main interface for running training and/or testing of agents is via run.py. <br>
-  To run testing/training, execute run.py
+  To run testing/training, execute run.py. <br>
   In addition to some command line parameters, there is a params dict inside the main function of run.py which has additional settings like type of model etc.